 - D. marginata, the basic form with dark green leaves and thin red leaf margins

 Dracaena marginata is not a difficult plant to care for indoors.
 Keep it on the dry and warm side, and give it plenty of light, and the plant should respond well.
 Like other plants in its genus, Dracaena marginata is sensitive to fluoride, which can cause discoloration.
-Water them with distilled or non-fluoridated water.
-Be aware that some districts put fluoride in tap water.
-You may want to check with your local sanitation department before using a garden hose on your tree.
+To avoid fluoride that might be in your tap water, water them with distilled or non-fluoridated water if you know that your tap water has fluoride added to it.
 Although they are usually disease resistant, Dracaena marginata are susceptible to scale, mealybugs, and thrips.

 Another thing to keep in mind with Dracaena marginata is that beautiful as they are, the plant is also poisonous.
 While it's not harmful to humans, the leaves are extremely toxic to cats and dogs.
-If your pets like to nibble on your houseplants, this might not be a good fit for your home.
+If your pets like to nibble on your houseplants, this might not be a good fit for your home and should be avoided.